 - A stickler for jurisdiction, Brandeis wanted the Courts to stay within the bonds established for them by the Constitution, even if at times this led to unpopular results.
 He condemned venue-shopping, made possible by Justice Story's opinion in Swift v.
-Tyson that created a federal commercial common law.77 Brandeis opposed this throughout his career on the Court, and he lived to see the Court accept his view in a case that is still studied by every first-year law student, Erie Railroad Co. v.
-Tompkins (1938).78 - As the Roosevelt appointees came onto the Court, the aversion to law review articles and other extralegal sources of information evaporated, and for the last half-century the citing of law reviews and other non-case sources has become routine in both state and federal courts.
+Tyson that created a federal commercial common law.
+The Brandeis opposed this throughout his career on the Court, and he lived to see the Court accept his view in a case that is still studied by every first-year law student, Erie Railroad Co. v.
+Tompkins (1938).
+The court of the court accept his view in a case that is still studied by every first-year law student, Erie Railroad Co. v.
+Tompkins (1938).
+The court of the court accept his view in a case that is still studied by every first-year law student, Erie Railroad Co. v.
+Tompkins (1938). - As the Roosevelt appointees came onto the Court, the aversion to law review articles and other extralegal sources of information evaporated, and for the last half-century the citing of law reviews and other non-case sources has become routine in both state and federal courts.

 One could, I suppose, argue whether Justices of the Supreme Court should be involved in this sort of activity, but I think it is important to note that Brandeis was not a results-oriented judge who bent the law to support the programs he favored.
 He opposed much of the New Deal, yet voted in most instances to uphold programs he personally disliked.
 He also drew a distinction between judicial restraint when evaluating economic regulation and such restraint when looking at infringements on individual liberties.
-He signed onto Justice Harlan Fiske Stone's famed Footnote Four in Carolene Products, which declared that courts should impose a higher level of scrutiny on cases involving civil rights and liberties.79
+He signed onto Justice Harlan Fiske Stone's famed Footnote Four in Carolene Products, which declared that courts should impose a higher level of scrutiny on cases involving civil rights and liberties.79 aware of those facts, then they could decide wisely what to do.
+At Brandeis's funeral, Dean Acheson noted in his eulogy: "To him truth was less than truth unless it were explained so that people could understand and believe."
+80

 Brandeis did have a cause, though, one that today I think no member of this Court would gainsay: namely, that in order to avoid formalization and sterilization of the law, judges must always be aware of the real-life conditions that lie behind the cases.
-Once aware of those facts, then they could decide wisely what to do.
-At Brandeis's funeral, Dean Acheson noted in his eulogy: "To him truth was less than truth unless it were explained so that people could understand and believe."80
+Once